sepatel/sparklin/README.md

 # sparklin
-A Restful HTTP Framework built on top of Spark making it as easy to use as NodeJS's Express or Ruby's Sinatra
+A Kotlin HTTP Framework built on top of Spark with a DSL as easy to use as NodeJS's Express or Ruby's Sinatra.

 # Example
 ```kotlin